Award Winner | National Geographic & Discovery | Film Production for Private Travel, Expeditions, Legacies, Events &

-Jeremy Là Zelle has won numerous international film festival awards for his documentary work.
-He continually travels around the world filming and documenting exciting projects for TV Networks, Nations, NGOs, Charities, and Social Enterprises who make a positive impact on their communities.
-Jeremy has written, directed, shot, & produced for National Geographic Channel, History Channel, Animal Planet, incredible nations such as the Kingdom of Bhutan, Kingdom of Eswatini, Ethiopia, Peru, and many more.
+Jeremy La Zelle has won numerous international film festival awards for his content creation work.
+As a globally recognized and trusted leader in the media content producing industry, Jeremy continually travels around the world on assignments to expertly produce, film and edit exciting projects for TV Networks, Nations, NGOs, Charities, Social Enterprises, Businesses, and Celebrities who make a positive impact on the planet.
+Jeremy has produced, written, directed, & shot for National Geographic Channel, History Channel, Animal Planet, Discovery Channel, along with incredible nations such as the Kingdom of Bhutan, Kingdom of Eswatini, Ethiopia, Peru, and many more.

 Jeremy is a Fellow Member of The Explorers Club and a seasoned Producer of educational programming themed upon the sciences and exploration.
-With twenty years of professional experience, Jeremy has produced million dollar TV shows for National Geographic, Discovery Channel and History Channel, yet the majority of his work is with NGOs, social enterprises, and charities around the world.
+With twenty years of professional experience, Jeremy has produced big budget TV shows for National Geographic, Discovery Channel and History Channel, yet the majority of his work is with NGOs, social enterprises, and charities around the world.
 Jeremy provides script-to-screen solutions with a powerful top-of-the-line professional look and sound.
 Whether shooting on location or in the studio, Jeremy will create the exact feel that conveys your story and your message.